lue-bird/elm-syntax-to-roc/README.md

 ### why roc?

 -   it runs decently fast and can target Wasm
--   it's pretty much a superset of elm and doesn't require any types which makes transpiling trivial
+-   it's pretty much a superset of elm and doesn't require any types which makes transpiling trivial (for the record I failed at transpiling to rust because I was not skilled enough to generate types for types like curried rc'd closures)